dacharyc/spike-procedural-testing/technical-specification.md

    ↓
 4. For each test file:
    a.
 Parser converts RST → AST
    b.
-Orchestrator extracts procedures
+Orchestrator extracts procedures and expands variants:
+      - If procedure contains tabs → generate test case for each tab (tab content + any content outside tabs)
+      - If procedure contains composable tutorial → generate test case for each selection (selection-specific content + general content, properly interleaved)
+      - Each variant is a complete, executable procedure
    c.
-For each procedure:
+For each procedure variant:
       i.
 Resolver interpolates placeholders
       ii.
 Executor runs code blocks
       iii.
 Cleanup Registry tracks resources